Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

 man needs music, literature, and painting – all those oases of perfection that make up art – to compensate for the rudeness and materialism of life.

 While Colombia has many traditional styles of music and dance, cumbia is the one that has achieved the most international popularity.
 Originally, cumbia evolved as a mixture of Indigenous, black, and Spanish musical traditions in Colombia’s coastal region but has since spread not only throughout the entire country but also to most of Latin America.

-In his painting Dance in Colombia, Botero depicts a couple moving energetically to the rhythm of the country’s lively music.
-Despite presenting both the couple and the band as well dressed for a night out, Botero subtly reveals the working-class origins of cumbia by portraying the bar as one completely littered with fruits and cigarettes.
+In his painting Dance in Colombia, Botero depicted a couple moving energetically to the rhythm of the country’s lively music.
+Despite presenting both the couple and the band as well-dressed for a night out, Botero subtly revealed the working-class origins of cumbia by portraying the bar as one completely littered with fruits and cigarettes.